narwhalacademy/zebra-crossing/README.md

 - **Use apps with open source end-to-end encryption protocols and easy-to-use disappearing message timers.**
   - Recommended apps:
     - [Signal](https://signal.org/): Sign up with a phone number.
-    - [Wire](https://wire.com/): Sign up with an email address or phone number.
+    - [Wire](https://wire.com/): Sign up with an email address.
+(The current website is confusing so the best thing to do is download their mobile app, open it and tap `Create a Wire personal account`.)
   - Set messages to disappear after 1 or 4 weeks.
     - **Signal:** Go to `Settings → Privacy →  Disappearing Messages → Default Timer for New Chats`.
     - **Wire:** No app-wide setting exists.
 You have to set it up for each conversation by tapping/clicking the timer icon ⏱.
   - These apps also end-to-end encrypt video and voice calls, so continue using them wherever possible.
 - **End-to-end encryption for video/voice calls with more than 5 people may not be worth it.** There are several reasons:
   - Privacy is hard to maintain in large group calls as they often become quasi-public events due to the large number of participants.
-  - End-to-end encrypted video/voice requires more bandwidth than usual, and there's a large chance one or more people on the call won't be able to connect properly.
+  - Support for end-to-end encrypted video/voice calls for larger groups is limited, and most platforms still collect the metadata around your call even when end-to-end encryption is switched on.

 ##### For online file-sharing and backup